Use an Existing Provider Type that Becomes or Affiliates with a CDC-Recognized Organization

 Managed Care: CDC-Recognized Organization Enrolls with MCOs and Completes MCO Credentialing Process

-Some MCOs may pursue a delegated credentialing process for lifestyle coaches.
-With delegated credentialing, the MCO is responsible for credentialing the CDC-recognized organization, but is not responsible for credentialing the individual lifestyle coaches (see section below).
-For more information on MCOs, please see the Engaging MCOs to Attain Coverage page.
+Some MCOs may pursue a delegated credentialing process for Lifestyle Coaches.
+With delegated credentialing, the MCO is responsible for credentialing the CDC-recognized organization but is not responsible for credentialing the individual Lifestyle Coaches (see section below).
+See the MCO Contracting page of the Coverage Toolkit for more information on:

 CDC-Recognized Organization Ensures Lifestyle Coaches Meet Requirements